Grig84/NCPVeReMi/README.md

 # NCPVeReMi
-A Privacy and Security Preserving Decentralized Federated Learining Based Liquin Neural Network for Misbehaviour Detection in Vehicle to Everything Communications.
+A Privacy and Security Preserving Decentralized Federated Learining Based Liquid Neural Network for Misbehaviour Detection in Vehicle to Everything Communications.

 ## Background
- This repository was developed in conjunction with [this](linkToPaper) paper on the same topic created as part of an NSF REU at Kettering University.
+ This repository was developed in conjunction with our paper on the same topic created as part of an NSF REU at Kettering University.
 Propoesd in this work is a Decentralized Federated Learning method ideal for V2X communications, that utilizes a Closed-form Continuous-time based Neural Circuit Policy to effectively detect misbehaving vehicles in V2X networks by observing the data sent in Basic Safety Messages by a vehicle.
 This model aims to be resilient to model poisoning and data leakage by using secure decentralized federated learning.
-To learn more, [read our paper](Paper).
+To learn more, read our paper.

 ## Sourcing Data
 The data for this project was generated as a part of [this](paperForVeReMiEx) paper by Josef Kamel, in which they extended the existing [VeReMi](link) dataset.
 Kamel's additions added many different simulated attacks, and expanded the information generated for each BSM.
 This VeReMi-Extension dataset was used for this paper, and processed with [this](CfCReadDatafromEXMultiThread.py) file.
-The processed files are availible on our google drive [here](googleDriveofData), as they are too large to be stored in our repository itself.
+The processed files are availible on our google drive [here](https://drive.google.com/drive/folders/1P-I0NZ9L2_bRBrjmJm21qkmPVjL4Vh_H?usp=drive_link), as they are too large to be stored in our repository itself.
 Once dowloaded, place the CSV files in the /Data/ folder under the main folder of this repository for the code to access.

 ## Prerequisites
 To be able to run the code in this repository, you will need: